Social Activist

 In Japan

-Among people born in Japan, Sakamoto Ryōma ranks 48 out of 6,245Before him are Sasaki Kojirō (1583), Osamu Tezuka (1928), Akechi Mitsuhide (1526), Minamoto no Yoritomo (1147), Morihei Ueshiba (1883), and Akira Toriyama (1955).
+Among people born in Japan, Sakamoto Ryōma ranks 49 out of NaNBefore him are Osamu Tezuka (1928), Akechi Mitsuhide (1526), Minamoto no Yoritomo (1147), Morihei Ueshiba (1883), Akira Toriyama (1955), and Sanae Takaichi (1961).
 After him are Takeshi Kitano (1947), Minamoto no Yoshitsune (1159), Takeda Shingen (1521), Yasujirō Ozu (1903), Emperor Ninkō (1800), and Emperor Kōkaku (1771).

-Among SOCIAL ACTIVISTS In Japan
+Among Social Activists In Japan

 Among social activists born in Japan, Sakamoto Ryōma ranks 2Before him are Sadako Sasaki (1943).
 After him are Ishikawa Goemon (1558), Otoya Yamaguchi (1943), Itagaki Taisuke (1837), Toyohiko Kagawa (1888), Ninomiya Sontoku (1787), Kōtoku Shūsui (1871), Gotō Shōjirō (1838), Ōsugi Sakae (1885), Megumi Yokota (1964), and Akira Amano (1973).